Postfund your integration with StripePrivate preview

 Late payments

-field that represents when the FundingObligation
+Every FundingObligation contains a due_ field that represents when the FundingObligation becomes due.

 { "id": "icfo_123", "amount_total": 95000000, // minor units "amount_outstanding": 95000000, // minor units "amount_paid": 0, "currency": "usd", "status": "unpaid", "due_at": "timestamp_on_t1", "paid_at": "nil", "owed_to": "stripe", "finalized_at": "timestamp_on_t2", "grace_period_ends_at": "timestamp_on_t3", …, }

-Failing to pay your FundingObligation
+Failing to pay your FundingObligation when it’s due:

 - Changes the

-webhook eventfunding_ obligation. updated - Incurs a late payment fee as stated in your contract with Stripe
+FundingObligationstatustopast_, triggering andue issuing_webhook eventfunding_ obligation. updated - Incurs a late payment fee as stated in your contract with Stripe

 Multiple late payments over time can lead to additional penalties on your platform (for example a decrease in your card program exposure limit).